Cease and Desist Letter California

 A victim of defamation can choose which legal action they want to take.
 Some choose to file a defamation lawsuit, however, you may want to start with a less drastic action, and draft a cease and desist letter.
 This letter is sent directly to the defendant, the person publishing these defamatory statements, and it issues a warning that if they do not retract all defamatory remarks, then the plaintiff will take them to court to seek monetary compensation for all the damages they had to endure.
 This article will go over the procedure if you live in California and it will also introduce you to DoNotPay’s Defamation Demand Letter product!

-In Which Cases is it Best to Draft a Cease and Desist Letter To Stop Defamation?
+When Is It Best to Draft a Cease and Desist Letters to Stop Defamation?

 Cease and desist letters are effective ways to stop online defamation, provided that you know the identity of the defamer.
 You are not advised to send a cease and desist letter to someone you suspect may be defaming you, as you would be committing a wrongful accusation that has severe backlash.